 Because in the morning, our body is usually still busy with the purification and poison excretion.
 If you eat now, then you interrupt these important diversion activities.

 In the 8-hour ingestion window, you only need two main meals!
 There are no snacks.

-    A study on 107 obese women showed that this method can as well lead to a consumer success as a sustained diet, that so many people of course prefer the interval fasting, because there are only two of seven days calorie restricted and not permanent, like a normal diet.
+A study on 107 obese women showed that this method can as well lead to a consumer success as a sustained diet, that so many people of course prefer the intermittent fasting, because there are only two of seven days calorie restricted and not permanent, like a Keto diet.

 The same study found that the 5: 2 method lowered insulin levels and improved insulin sensitivity, which translates well into diabetes precursors.

 Of course, this method can be combined with the methods described in 1. or 2. above.

 If you want to reinforce the effect, for example, in terms of weight loss, you can also reduce the calorie intake every second day as described in form 3.

 Going even further are those people who actually fast every other day, so they intake on these days only water, herbal tea, broth or juices.